javaservlets/iotDnaAuthNode/README.md

 At a high-level, in iotDNA via the following calls first get an access token, then based on a device's serial number (see #2 above) coupled with a user's name, iotDna-enroll it.
 The result will be a GUID which will be needed during the iotDna-verify call which takes place later in the Authentication Node.

-Thus for a user 'demo' with a wearable serial number of '601KPZK0343037':
+Thus for a user 'iotdna' with a wearable serial number of '601KPZK0343037':

 A. curl -X POST https://{your iotDNA server address}/usermanager/oauth/token -d 'scope=IGNORED&grant_type=client_credentials' -H 'Content-Type: application/x-www-form-urlencoded' -H 'Authorization: Basic {your base64 encoded credentials}'

 = **{result 1}**

-B. curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --header 'Authorization: Bearer {result 1}' -d '{ "allowDuplicate": true, "categories": [ "apk" ], "signature": {"signature":"demo601KPZK0343037"} }' 'https://{your iotDNA server address}/tenant/1/iot/enroll'
+B. curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --header 'Authorization: Bearer {result 1}' -d '{ "allowDuplicate": true, "categories": [ "apk" ], "signature": {"signature":"iotdna601KPZK0343037"} }' 'https://{your iotDNA server address}/tenant/1/iot/enroll'

 = **{result 2}**